St. Joseph Catholic School (Bryan, Texas): Elementary campus

 The elementary campus, for grades Pre-K through 5, is located between William Joel Bryan Parkway and Travis Street, about 200 yards west of St. Joseph Catholic Church and the Early Learning Center.
 St. Joseph School purchased the building from Bryan ISD in the 1990.
 It was originally built as a public elementary school, Travis Elementary, and has been continually in use for over 75 years.
 The building consists of two floors of classrooms, a gym, a cafeteria, and several reference rooms (including a library, a computer lab, and a religious education office).
 The Elementary Campus completed the addition of another wing and multi-purpose room in time for the 2010-2011 school year.

 Secondary campus

 The secondary campus, serving grades 6 through 12, was obtained in 2001, from Central Baptist Church.
 The former Central Baptist sanctuary was renamed Christ the Good Shepherd Chapel.
 This campus consists of two buildings: the main building and a multi-purpose gymnasium.
 The main building contains the chapel, a biology lab, chemistry lab, band hall, art room, computer lab, library, and 14 classrooms.
 To the north is the Junior High School wing, and to the south is the High School wing.
 The second building contains a cafeteria, a gymnasium, offices, and classroom space.

 High school program

 The high school program was first established in 1994 on the main campus, before moving to the secondary campus in 2001.

+Sports History

+St. Joseph offers a wide array of sports including, Football, Volleyball, Basketball, Soccer, Golf, Track, Baseball, and Softball.
+Over the past years, St. Joseph's football team has been State Semi-Finalists in 2023 and 2024, won back-to-back district champions in 2020-2021, and were the All Brazos Valley Team of the Year in 2024.
+The Volleyball program were State-Runner Ups in 2021.
+Additionally, St. Joseph's Baseball team has won numerous district championship titles.